-These sites have information about different styles, methods, curriculum and resources.
-You can find tools to help you in your journey that are both paid and free.
+These sites have information about different styles, methods, curriculum, and resources.
+You can find tools to help you on your journey that are both paid and free.
 This plethora of information can seem daunting at the beginning but it can be extremely helpful when just starting out.
-It gives every person the ability to make their own decision how to educate their children.
+It gives every person the ability to make their own decision about how to educate their children.

 In France, however, this information is not as easy to obtain.
 Because the phenomena of homeschooling is relatively new in this country, the number of sites is much less.

 French Homeschooling Associations

 There are, of course, the usual homeschool associations.
 But they are often small, run by volunteers and not nearly as organized as the HSLDA.
 Some of the better known are Les Enfants D’Abord (LED’A) of which I am a member, Libres d’Apprendre et d’Instruire Autrement (LAIA), Choisir d’Instruire Son Enfant (CISE), Parents Instructeurs de France (PIF), Union Nationale pour l’Instruction et l’Epanouissement (UNIE), a group called Collect’IEF and a website Le Portail de l’Instruction En Famille.
 These websites direct you in the legal requirements of homeschooling with links to some resources like films and articles about homeschooling or testimonials from current homeschooling families.